mdn/content/files/en-us/web/html/attributes/autocomplete/index.md

 1. Start with `section-`
 2. Use values like "shipping" or "billing" for addresses
 3. Use values like "home", "mobile", "work", "fax", or "pager" for contact numbers
 4. A required token with an autocomplete field.
 See [W3's standard](https://www.w3.org/WAI/standards-guidelines/act/rules/73f2c2/2022-01-28/#correct-autocomplete-field) on this topic to learn more.

 > **NOTE:** Numbers 1-3 are optional tokens.

+> **NOTE:** Numbers 1-3 are optional tokens.
 ### Example